Uncertainty in Bayesian Leave-One-Out Cross-Validation Based Model Comparison: Simulation Experiments

 \section{Simulation Experiments}

-In this section, we present results of simulated experiments in which the uncertainty of LOO-CV model comparison is assessed in normal linear regression with a known data generating process.
-The problem setting is similar as discussed in Section~\ref{sec_analytic_case} but without conditioning on the design matrix $\+X$ and the model variance $\tau$.
-We are interested in assessing the performance of the uncertainty estimates and the underlying reasons for their behaviour.
-Similar to the conclusions in the theoretical analysis in Section~\ref{sec_analytic_case}, we analyse the finite sample properties of the estimator $\elpdHat{\Md}{\y}$, of the $\elpd{\Md}{\y}$, and of the error $\elpdHatErr{\Md}{\y}$ for the similarity of models' predictive performance (Scenario~1), model misspecification through the effect of an outlier observation (Scenario~2), and the effect of the sample size $n$ (Scenario~3).
-In this experiment, we will also inspect the calibration of the uncertainty estimates.
+In this section, we present simulation results testing whether the analytic results for a simplified model empirically generalise for more commonly used models.
+Similar to the theoretical analysis in Section~\ref{sec_analytic_case}, we analyse the finite sample properties of the estimator $\elpdHat{\Md}{\y}$, of the $\elpd{\Md}{\y}$, and of the error $\elpdHatErr{\Md}{\y}$ for the similarity of model performances (Scenario~1), model misspecification through the effect of an outlier observation (Scenario~2), and the effect of the sample size $n$ (Scenario~3).
+We also inspect the calibration of the uncertainty estimates.
+The source code for the experiments is available at \url{https://github.com/avehtari/loocv_uncertainty}.